-This course develops student's acting and performance skills within a variety of individual and group contexts.
-Throughout the semester, students will explore and expand their knowledge of the following three topics; Neutral Scripts, Elements of Theatre Composition and Performance Analysis.
-Through performance, students will develop insight into the actor-audience relationship and how the performer can manipulate this by applying the different elements of theatre composition.
-By exploring the conventions of a specific theatrical style, students further develop comedic skills, character creation and devising performance.
-Students will extend their understanding of the nature of theatre analysis with a detailed study of a professional performance.
+This course develops students' acting, performance and production skills within a variety of individual and group contexts.
+The semester encourages students interested both drama and/or stagecraft to explore and expand their knowledge through script analysis, elements of theatre composition and preparing for performance.
+Through workshopped tasks and a semester performance project, they will develop insight into how performers can manipulate the actor-audience relationship through different elements of theatre composition.
+Equally, students will expand their dramaturgical skills as they research background information and consider how this will influence their own creative vision, as well as design and implement their own ideas through a choice of acting, direction, costume, set, makeup, properties, lighting, and audio.
+Throughout the semester, they will also extend their understanding of the nature of theatre analysis with a detailed study of a professional performance.

-SEMESTER 1 Year 10 Drama runs for one Semester.
+Year 9 Theatre Studies runs for one Semester

+COLLEGE LEVIES

-COLLEGE LEVIES A College levy is charged for this subject.
-The levy is \$60 per semester but may be subject to change.
+A College levy is charged for this subject.
+The levy is \$75 per semester but may be subject to change.

-Year 7 Year 8 Year 9 Year 10 Year 11 Year 12 Performing Arts Drama 7 Drama 8 Theatre Studies 9 Theatre Studies 10 Theatre Studies 1&2 Theatre Studies 3&4
+Year 7 Year 8 Year 9 Year 10 Year 11 Year 12 Theatre Studies Drama 7 Drama 8 Theatre Studies 9 Theatre Studies 10 Theatre Studies 1&2 Theatre Studies 3&4